dyfinsta/wordle-game/README.md

 - Reads in words from files, and dynamically allocates and expands arrays to store them.
 - Trims words as they are read in, as to not cause conflicts with the gameloop.
 - Frees memory without leaks before the program is closed.
-- Functioning UI loop
+- Functioning UI loop and game loop
--
+- User has option to play with random words or the daily word (chosen using functionality of time.h)

 How to run (makefile commands):
 - "make" or "make all" will compile all files